nabto/unabto-pic32-harmony/README.md

 and tested with, older or newer versions may work.

 # Requirements
-  1. Microchip XC32 1.42
+  1. Microchip XC32 1.43
-  2. Microchip Harmony 1.10
+  2. Microchip Harmony 1.11
-  3. Microchip MPLAB X IDE 3.51
+  3. Microchip MPLAB X IDE 3.65
-  4. Microchip Ethernet Starterkit
+  4. Microchip Ethernet Starterkit II

+# Prerequisites
+You must be able to make a simple hallo world Harmony project in the MPLAB X IDE

 ## How to program the device